 In this early stage market with less competition, profitability in crypto market tends to be higher than traditional finance.
 The key success factor of sell-side is customer resources and product design while the core value add comes from financial engineering, to cater their customer’s yield demand.
 However, as there’s mature derivative pricing theory which has been migrated to crypto asset, there’s no need to reinvent those wheels.
 So, the efficiency comes from utilizing mature 3rd party crypto derivatives infrastructure, and focus on pricing model selection and asset building.

 The trading, crypto risk management system and settlement functions, as proved in traditional finance, are well packaged into a system product.
 The key differentiating criteria is the use for trading venues, asset types, and also the reliability of the system.

 For example, risk control role in sell-side essentially is to pick the risk parameter, set threshold, and define the hedging / de-leveraging operations when threshold is reached.
 All the parameters can be picked from a pool, and the risk appetite can be shown by the threshold setting and operations.
 It must however be noted that the parameters for each institution’s use are similar and are limited.
 These parameters can all be customized in the crypto portfolio risk management tool to cater to every one in the user base.
 With increasing user cases, the parameter pool will get more exhaustive.

 1Token system helps sell-side institutions to focus on their core competences

 3rd party vendors are good at building systems with vital features mentioned above (complex but limited, need stability, etc.).
 With increasing variety of client integration cases, the system will cover wider scenario of trading venues and financial products.
-As an institutional crypto asset management system provider, 1Token covers all main assets in crypto market, structured products being one of them.
+As an institutional crypto asset management system provider, 1Token covers all main assets in crypto market, crypto structured products being one of them.